PSV Garuda Vega: Plot

-When Shekhar and Niranjan move to Nagpur, a gang attacks them, which forces their van into the river and shoot at them.
+When Shekhar and Niranjan arrive in Nagpur, a gang attacks them, which forces their van into the river and shoot at them.
 Shekhar saves Niranjan and leaves towards the forest, where Niranjan reveals that the success of Pokhran Fire testing in 1998 made India to keep its uranium reserves protected from other countries, for future use.
 The head of the Atomic Department of India, hired four hackers, which include Niranjan, Vishal and two other people, to replace the current photos of their uranium reserves with older photos, so that satellites from other countries cannot see their wealth.
 They successfully hacked and then left the place.
-However, Vishal bugged the Indian database of the DAE and learned that a uranium mine in Andhra Pradesh has the highest amount of uranium in the country.
+However, Vishal bugged the Indian database of the DAE and learned that a uranium mine in Andhra Pradesh has the highest quantity of uranium in the country.

 The head of the DAE has dealt with the MLA of the district and several other ministers, and the hackers were used to hack the satellites to cover up evidence of uranium smuggling.
-Vishal blackmailed the head of the DAE by keeping quiet in exchange for ₹10 crore, but was killed.
+Vishal blackmailed the head of the DAE for ₹10 crore, but was killed.
 Niranjan took the drive and sold it to Reddy's secretary as he would expose the scandal, but Reddy made a deal with the MLA.
 After the revelation, Shekhar kills the mercenaries sent to kill them and manages to track the location of the main suspect George.

 Shekhar and Niranjan leave to meet George to find the data on a remote server of the DAE, but are captured.
 They are left tied, along with Swathi, on the remote server ship, rigged with explosives to kill them.
 Shekhar and Niranjan manage to escape and detach the explosives on their ship.
 They shoot the explosives onto George's ship, by using a leaking high pressurized steam pipe, and successfully kill him and the smugglers.
 The MLA and several other officers of the scandal are exposed and arrested.